E3 ~ C6 (2 Octaves and 4 notes)

 Jiyoon’s voice is not one to play around with styles of music that require great vocal agility.
 In general, her performances are usually sung straight and don’t have many embellishments when it comes to vocal runs.
 For the most part her usage of a Thyroarytenoid muscle dominance, responsible for the chest voice, causes her voice to lack flexibility and often sound too push, loud and thick in texture.
 Logically, a voice needs lightness for it to be agile, so by adding too much weight to the voice, the speed and flexibility will be affected, which causes Jiyoon to lack agility.
 The few moments in which she has done vocal runs, she shows a lack of ability to keep good separation of pitch and precision of notes, as well as a clean legato line that flows through the notes smoothly, seen for an example in her runs when singing “If I Were A Boy“, “길에서” and “또만 났네요.”

 As the lead vocalist of 4Minute, Jiyoon keeps her spot as a strong vocalist in comparison to the less highlighted vocalists in the group due to how much more volume she is able to create with her voice.
 Contrary to popular belief though, her power is not due to a strong and powerful technique, but instead one that goes against the natural lightness of her voice and tone.
 In terms of voice type, Jiyoon’s voice carries a very soft and light color to it, sitting most comfortably in the fourth octave and above, characteristics of a light lyric soprano voice.
 Her voice, however, barely ever shows such characteristics due to the improper technique she employs in her singing.
-Due to the weakness of her technique, it is also possible she could be a mezzo soprano with a very under developed voice in general, however due to her technique it is hard to be sure of where her voice would best be fit.

 From the bottom of her range, Jiyoon lacks the proper cord connection and support in her range.
 The muscles responsible for the strength of her chest voice are overly employed in the upper bridging area of her mixed voice, but aren’t as emphasized when singing in her lower range.
 Therefore her voice ends up lacking projection, resonance, support and strength when singing low, as well as stability.
 The pitch is often uncentered and her overall legato singing becomes very chopped up and disconnected.
 Her lower range shows some support around B3, but below B3, her notes become more softly sung, as if half-spoken, without any proper connection of vocal cords and placement for singing.
 As she descends below B3, there is also a tendency for her to slightly push her larynx down and cause her voice to sound more blocked and lack even more projection.
 Examples include her Bb3’s in “미워도 다시 한번” and her F#3’s in “If I Were A Boy” and “If I Ain’t Got You“.